Header Image

 Speakers: Dr. Monica Taljaard, Dr. Ryan Zarychanski

 Description: Want to learn beyond the standard two-armed, double-blinded randomized controlled trials?
 This session will explore innovative clinical trial methodologies designed to optimize trial processes, enhancing both efficiency and patient access to novel treatments.
-Dr. Bijoy Menon, Lead PI of the ACT GLOBAL stroke trial platform, will lead the session.
-Dr. Zarychanski will discuss platform trials from an oncology perspective, and Dr. Taljaard will cover step-wedge and cluster randomized trials.
-This is a workshop so attendees are encouraged to bring questions for the experts on trial design.
+Dr. Zarychanski will discuss platform trials from an operational perspective, and Dr. Taljaard will cover step-wedge and cluster randomized trials.
+This is a workshop, so attendees are encouraged to bring questions for the experts on trial design.

 VIRTUAL REALITY DEMONSTRATION